 Consequences for Cutting

-- The student will receive NO CREDIT for work done that day in the class(es) he or she missed.
+- The student will receive NO CREDIT for work done that day in the class(es) they missed.
 Any other academic penalty must be described in the class’s course standards.

 - The student will not be able to participate in that day’s athletics or in other co-curricular activities that have manageable attendance.

 - In a first instance, the Associate Principal will contact the student.
 The student will have a 24-hour period to resolve any misunderstandings with the teacher otherwise there will be a 5-day schedule up.

 - If the student cuts a second time, the Associate Principal will speak to the student and the student’s parents to inform them that the student has been scheduled up for five school days.
 The Associate Principal will remind them of the consequences for more cutting.

 - If the student cuts the class a third time, the student and the student’s parents will be notified and the student will be scheduled up for ten school days.